 Are their brains also stunted is a legitimate question?
 This is not a new problem after all.

-The steepest challenge I would suggest is the general acceptance that refined maizemeal, white rice and cake flour are good food; that which adults eat themselves and need not hesitate to give to their children.
+The steepest challenge I would suggest is the general acceptance that refined maizemeal, white rice and cake flour are all good food; that which adults eat themselves and do not hesitate to give to their children.
 From the Ministry of Health to that of Education there is not a word on the probable consequences of feeding these ultra-processed meals to our kids.

-It comes as no surprise thus that South Africa has become one of the most unhealthy countries in the world; diabetes, cancer and cardiovascular disease abound.
+It comes as no surprise thus that South Africa has become one of the most unhealthy countries in the world; diabetes, cancer and cardiovascular conditions abound.
 In the main, these are the diseases of poor nutrition.

-We must have people on board who are willing to use strong words that have meaning.
-And the food industry in general needs enemies who will be both their and our saviours; superficiality will get us nowhere.
-South Africa desperately requires those who are willing to ask questions that may not be PC, that we are not ready to face; but will serve to guide and lead not only our children to a healthier future but we adults too.
+South Africa desperately requires those who are willing to ask questions that may not be PC and that we are not ready to face; but will serve to guide and lead not only our children to a healthier future but we adults too.

 Would you give your dog white bread for its main meal?
 None of these should be classified as food; and they should all, like sugar, attract a sin-tax.
-To convince civil society at large will take a seismic event as large as a meteor shifting the axis of the Earth.
+To convince civil society at large will take a seismic event as massive as a meteor shifting the axis of the Earth.

 It’s time to ask why we are feeding these pseudo foods that have been hollowed out to our children.
 Until society is willing to discuss this, all is lost; the refiners of wheat, maize and rice will continue to gobble up both Little Red Riding Hood and her grandmother; and the Three Pigs.
 We will continue to make sweet treats freely available to our kids.